Grim and getting worse: US set for historic unemployment surge | Malay Mail

 “We took the elevator down, but we’re going to need to take the stairs back up,” Tom Barkin, president of the Federal Reserve Bank of Richmond, said in a recent speech.

-Despite nearly US$3 trillion (RM12.9 trillion) in financial aid approved by Congress in March alone and trillions more in liquidity provided by the Federal Reserve, the US economy contracted by 4.8 per cent in the first three months of the year ― a period that included only a couple of weeks of the strict business shutdowns.
+Despite nearly US$3 trillion (RM13 trillion) in financial aid approved by Congress in March alone and trillions more in liquidity provided by the Federal Reserve, the US economy contracted by 4.8 per cent in the first three months of the year—a period that included only a couple of weeks of the strict business shutdowns.

 The second quarter could see the economy plunge by twice that amount.